Economy of Hungary

+Key industries include automobile manufacturing, battery production, electronics, pharmaceuticals, and information technology.
+After facing the highest inflation in the EU in 2023 (averaging 17.1%), policy measures successfully brought the rate down to a forecasted 3.5% for 2025.
+The unemployment rate remained low at 4.1% in early 2025, while the government debt-to-GDP ratio was projected to be around 72.0%.
+Budapest, the capital, serves as the nation's primary financial and business hub.

 History of the Hungarian economy

 Árpád Age

 In the age of feudalism the key economic factor was land.
 The new economic and social orders created private ownership of land.
 There are three forms of existence: the royal, ecclesiastical and secular private estate.
 The royal estate of the Árpád dynasty had evolved from the tribal lands.

 The origin of the secular private holdings dates back to the conquest tribal common estates, which are increasingly in charge of the society and grows over private ownership of the becoming leaders.

 However, from the founding of the state the royal gift also entered the multiplying factors secular private property line.
 This organization developed a feudal estate, which had two elements: the ancient estate and the possessions which were awarded by Saint Stephen I, and then the royal donations.
 Béla III was the wealthiest European monarch of his time, according to a list of his revenues, but the reliability of the list is questioned.
 Over the holder unrestricted right granted by the latter lineal heir almost returned to the king.
 In the Order of the laws changed in 1351, which abolished the nobility's possessions for free disposal.
 It forbidden the nobility to sale their inherited land.

 The Carpathian Basin was more suitable for agriculture than large livestock grazing, and therefore increased steadily in the former weight.
 In the 11th and 12th centuries natural farming and soil changer tillage systems met: grazing the animals, and they used the fertilized land until depletion.
 The most important tools for the agriculture were the plow and the ox.